Near Plymouth in Amador County, California — The American West (Pacific Coastal)

 Peak Outputs: Early 1860’s, 1895-1917, 1943-1947,

 A Methodist center for many years

 Erected 1986 by Native Daughters of the Golden West, Forrest Parlor No. 86, Plymouth, California, Amador County Historical Society 1986.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Gold Mining and Michigan Bar (approx. 4.9 miles away); Drytown (approx. 6.1 miles away); Benny Brown Arena (approx. 6.2 miles away); Salute to Early Amador Miners (approx. 6.2 miles away); a different marker also named Drytown (approx. 6.3 miles away); Early Day Butcher Shop Memorial Entrance (approx. 6.4 miles away); Latrobe (approx. 6Ĺ miles away).
+Gold Mining and Michigan Bar (approx. 4.9 miles away); Drytown Benny Brown Arena (approx. 6.2 miles away); Salute to Early Amador Miners (approx. 6.2 miles away); a different marker also named Drytown (approx. 6.3 miles away); Early Day Butcher Shop (approx. 6.3 miles away); Memorial Entrance (approx. 6.4 miles away); Latrobe (approx. 6˝ miles away).
 Touch for a list and map of all markers in Plymouth.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 11, 2008, by Syd Whittle of El Dorado Hills, California.
-This page has been viewed 2,130 times since then and 30 times this year.
+It was originally submitted on September 11, 2008, by Syd Whittle of El Dorado Hills, California.
+This page has been viewed 2,177 times since then and 16 times this year.
 Photos: 1, 2. submitted on September 11, 2008, by Syd Whittle of El Dorado Hills, California.
 3, 4. submitted on May 22, 2009, by Syd Whittle of El Dorado Hills, California. • Kevin W. was the editor who published this page.